mmozuras/mmozuras.github.com/post/_posts/2025-06-29-bring-me-problems.md

 excerpt_separator: <!--more-->
 ---

 I've seen other leaders state or imply, "Don't bring me problems; bring me solutions."
 It's a management approach that sounds empowering and proactive, invoking an image of a motivated team tackling challenges independently.
 However, in my opinion, it has more drawbacks than benefits.
-Below, I write about the origin of this approach, the upside and downside, and how I strive to act instead.
+Below, I discuss the advantages and disadvantages of this approach and how I strive to act instead.

 <!--more-->